leztien/portfolio-project-bank-marketing/README.md

 - For this reason, a ML model will run periodically on the (constantly updated) dataset, to determine the customers with the highest probability to agree to a term deposit.
 Those customers will be contacted first.
 - or perhaps, before making a call to a preselected customer, a marketing agent will run the ML model to determine how probable it is that the customer will agree to a term deposit.
 If it is highly probable, then the agent will try to be more persuasive or prepare more offers connected to the term deposit.

-CHATGPT:

-The goal of these campaigns is to determine whether a client will subscribe to a term deposit.

-Some attributes like 'duration' are known to have a high influence on the target variable, but they need careful handling since they are not known before the call is performed.

-Explore data preprocessing techniques, including handling of missing values, categorical encoding, and feature scaling.

-Apply and compare various machine learning algorithms such as Logistic Regression, Decision Trees, Random Forests, Gradient Boosting, and Neural Networks.

-Evaluate model performance using metrics like accuracy, precision, recall, F1-score, ROC-AUC, and confusion matrix.

-Implement model validation techniques, including cross-validation.

 <br>

 ## Features of the data: